Emergence of bacterial glass: Abstract

-\textbf{ Bacteria show a plethora of collective phases, such as a swarming state and an orientationally ordered phase \cite{marchetti2013hydrodynamics, bechinger2016active,doostmohammadi2019coherent, be2019statistical,be2020phase}.
-Understanding how their collective states result from individual activities, such as growth, motion, and interactions, is a crucial facet of physical and biological studies on bacteria, with far-reaching implications including colonies and biofilms \cite{be2019statistical,be2020phase,HallStoodley.etal-NRM2004,Mazza-JPD2016,Drescher.etal-PNAS2016,You.etal-PRX2018}.
-Dense bacterial populations are expected to show particularly rich emergent phases, which however remain largely unexplored.
-A difficulty was to realize a uniform growth condition for dense populations.
-Here we overcome this by a recently developed membrane-based device \cite{Shimaya2021} and report the emergence of glassy states in two-dimensional (2D) suspension of \textit{Escherichia coli}.
+Densely packed, motile bacteria can adopt collective states not seen in conventional, passive materials.
+These states remain in many ways mysterious, and their physical characterization can aid our understanding of natural bacterial colonies and biofilms as well as materials in general.
+Here, we overcome challenges associated with generating uniformly growing, large, quasi-two-dimensional bacterial assemblies by a membrane-based microfluidic device and report the emergence of glassy states in two-dimensional suspension of \textit{Escherichia coli}.
 As the number density increases by cell growth, populations of motile bacteria transition to a glassy state, where cells are packed and unable to move.
-This takes place in two steps, the first one suppressing only the orientational freedom of bacteria, and the second one vitrifying the bacteria completely.
-We also characterize individual motion of bacteria, and find spontaneous formation of micro-domains of aligned cells.
-This leads to collective motion, which results in unusual behavior of characteristic quantifiers of glass.
-Our model experiment of dense bacteria may impact broad contexts including biofilms and active rod systems in general. }
+This takes place in two steps, the first one suppressing only the orientational modes and the second one vitrifying the motion completely.
+Characterizing each phase through statistical analyses and investigations of individual motion of bacteria, we find not only characteristic features of glass such as rapid slowdown, dynamic heterogeneity and cage effects, but also a few properties distinguished from those of thermal glass.
+These distinctive properties include the spontaneous formation of micro-domains of aligned cells with collective motion, the appearance of an unusual signal in the dynamic susceptibility, and the dynamic slowdown with a density dependence generally forbidden for thermal systems.
+Our results are expected to capture general characteristics of such active rod glass, which may serve as a physical mechanism underlying dense bacterial aggregates.